BYU Law Alumni Chapter Board Members

 She is married and her four stepchildren have taught her humility and her grandchildren have kept her in trouble with the four stepchildren.
 Occasionally she plays the harp, paints, and acts in plays.

-Favorite BYU Law memory: My favorite law school memory was several classmates forme a rock band for the talent show, Orin Peasly and the Limited Purpose Public Figures, and performed a parody of Boston’s “Don’t Stop Believing”, “Don’t Stop Studying.”
+Favorite BYU Law memory: My favorite law school memory was several classmates formed a rock band for the talent show, Orin Peasly and the Limited Purpose Public Figures, and performed a parody of Journey’s “Don’t Stop Believing”, “Don’t Stop Studying.”

 About: Anthony (’15) is a Deputy County Attorney for Utah County in their civil division.
 He assists the Board of County Commissioners of Utah County in drafting and amending county ordinances; negotiating sensible contracts among various cities, governmental entities, and businesses; litigating cases on behalf of Utah County; and advising various county departments and boards of directors.
 He is also running for state representative for Utah House District 22.
 Anthony and his wife live in Kearns, where they purchased their family home and are raising their six children.